Subhashini-Jv/Subhashini-Jv/README.md

 <summary><b>Generative AI Intern — Prodigy Infotech</b> (Feb 2026 – Apr 2026)</summary>
 <br/>

-- Researched and deployed text and image generation workflows using Transformer architectures and Stable Diffusion models to automate creative asset generation
+- Researched and worked with text and image generation workflows using Transformer architectures and Stable Diffusion models.
-- Structured complex prompt engineering frameworks and end-to-end GenAI lifecycles to optimize multi-modal model evaluation metrics
+- Developed prompt engineering workflows and explored end-to-end Generative AI pipelines for multimodal applications.
-- Architected and integrated autonomous Agentic AI systems leveraging CrewAI and LangChain for intricate task-automation workflows
+- Built and experimented with Agentic AI workflows using CrewAI and LangChain for task automation.

 </details>